FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/use_cft_utilities.md

 ## Conversion tables

-By default, Transfer CFT{{< TransferCFT/componentshortname  >}} uses internal tables to convert ASCII characters to EBCDIC and vice versa.
+By default, {{< TransferCFT/axwayvariablesComponentShortName  >}} uses internal tables to convert ASCII characters to EBCDIC and vice versa.
 They are based on the ASCII character set as defined on PC/DOS systems.